EduCareDo in Study Groups

 The cost per person for the 26 lessons is $350; this includes the $100 discount for teachers and study group members.
 We are happy to offer a further discount of one free enrolment after the 6th new student in the study group (7th enrolment is free).
-There is no additional fee to obtain the General or the Teacher's Certificate of Completion.
-If a student has the course material from having previously enrolled as an individual, no refund is given for the study group discount.
+There is no additional fee to obtain the General or the Teacher's Foundation Certificate of Completion.

 Take a look at how some organisations are using the EduCareDo lessons in an independent form to train new teachers and farmers.